nickgaski/docker-peer/sandbox.md

 - Sandbox jobs can NOT vote on Gerrit
 - Jenkins nodes are configured using Hyperledger openstack infrastructure.

 Use this environment to create and execute Jenkins jobs.
-Before you procced further, please you have access in lfaccount (LFID) to access Gerrit.
+Before you procced further, you should have **lfaccount** account (LFID) to access Gerrit.
 If you don't have gerrit account follow the steps mentioned here [**Gerrit**](http://hyperledger-fabric.readthedocs.io/en/latest/Gerrit/lf-account/) to get an account.

-To download ci-management, execute below git clone command to download **ci-managment** repository.
+To download **ci-management**, execute below git clone command to download **ci-managment** repository.

 `git clone ssh://<LFID>@gerrit.hyperledger.org:29418/ci-management && scp -p -P 29418 <LFID>@gerrit.hyperledger.org:hooks/commit-msg ci-management/.git/hooks/`

+Once repository is cloned succcesfully, next step is to install JJB to play with jenkins jobs.

-###Follow below steps to install JJB in your machine:
+###Follow below steps to install JJB (Jenkins Job Builder) in your machine:

 ```
 cd ci-management